-The Regional Transportation Plan (RTP), Transportation Improvement Program (TIP), and Unified Planning Work Program (UPWP) prepared for the Old Colony MPO are presented to the Old Colony MPO as draft and released by vote for public comment periods.
+The Long-Range Transportation Plan (LRTP), Transportation Improvement Program (TIP), Public Participation Plan)PPP), and Unified Planning Work Program (UPWP) prepared for the Old Colony MPO are presented to the Old Colony MPO as draft and released by vote for public comment periods.
 At this time, the Old Colony Planning Council Staff announces the public comment period and distributes the draft document(s) for public review and comment(s).
-Comments received by staff are documented, presented to the Old Colony MPO and may cause changes to the document.
-After the public comment period, the Old Colony MPO can endorse, reject or re-release the draft document for an additional comment period by vote.
-An additional opportunity for public comment will be provided if the final RTP or TIP differs significantly from the version that was made available for public comment by the MPO and raises new material issues that interested parties could not reasonably have foreseen from the public involvement efforts.
+Comments received by staff are documented, presented to the Old Colony MPO, and may cause changes to the document.
+After the public comment period, the Old Colony MPO can endorse, reject, or re-release the draft document for an additional comment period by vote.
+An additional opportunity for public comment will be provided if the final LRTP, PPP, or TIP differs significantly from the version that was made available for public comment by the MPO and raises new material issues that interested parties could not reasonably have foreseen from the public involvement efforts.
 The comment period for the documents may be abbreviated as determined by the Old Colony MPO.
 The public comment periods for these plans and programs are as follows:

-- 21 days for the Regional Transportation Plan (RTP), and any amendments to the aforementioned plans and programs. - 21 days for the Transportation Improvement Program (TIP) and any amendments to the aforementioned plans and programs. - 21 days for the Unified Planning Work Program (UPWP), and any amendments to the aforementioned plans and programs. - 45 days for the Public Participation Plan (PPP) and any amendments to the aforementioned plan.
+- 21 days for the Long-Range Transportation Plan (LRTP), and any amendments to the aforementioned plans and programs. - 21 days for the Transportation Improvement Program (TIP) and any amendments to the aforementioned plans and programs. - 21 days for the Unified Planning Work Program (UPWP), and any amendments to the aforementioned plans and programs. - 45 days for the Public Participation Plan (PPP) and any amendments to the aforementioned plan.

-A minimum public comment period of 21 days has been established for the RTP, TIP, UPWP, and Amendments, however, the Old Colony MPO at their discretion, may vote to abbreviate the public comment period under what they consider extraordinary circumstances beyond the MPO's control.
+A minimum public comment period of 21 days has been established for the LRTP, TIP, UPWP, and their respective Amendments, however, the Old Colony MPO at their discretion, may vote to abbreviate the public comment period under what they consider extraordinary circumstances beyond the MPO's control.

-Old Colony MPO interested parties
+Old Colony MPO Interested Parties